ansys/scade-ps/doc/source/user-guide/set-styles.rst

 Usage
 =====

-The script can not be executed on the command line, it must be run from the IDE:
+The script must be run from the IDE:

 * Load ``set_styles.py`` into the IDE.
 * Execute ``Tools/Execute script`` command.